aNkAn18a/AI-DRIVEN-FRAMEWORK-FOR-OPTIMIZING-RENEWABLE-ENERGY/README.md

 ### 3. Add the Model File

-Place your trained `model.pkl` file directly into the root directory of this project.
+Download the model from the link provided in the note above, and place the file directly into the root directory of this project.

 ### 4. Run the Application